Garaio-REM/remcloud-message-bus-api/tenant_portal.md

 Events in this context are always fired for a single grem instance.
 The [recipient](/header_properties.md/#AdditionalHeaderProperties) header property must be set to the grem instance name in order to route the event to the customer, e.g. recipient: grem_demo1

+All attributes are optional unless noted otherwise in the remarks

 Type | GARAIO REM | REM | Description
 ---|---|---|---
 [`TenantPortal.Tenant.Registered`](#tenantportaltenantregistered) | :white_check_mark: | :x: | A tenant has been registered in the tenant portal and an access code has been created